At a Glance

 - Benefits: Enjoy stability, career growth, and a supportive team culture in a state-of-the-art facility.

-- Why this job: Be part of a progressive company focused on sustainability and continuous improvement.
+- Why this job: Be part of a progressive company that values your input and focuses on sustainability.

-- Qualifications: 3+ years in manufacturing, relevant engineering qualifications, and strong problem-solving skills required.
+- Qualifications: 3+ years in manufacturing, relevant qualifications, and strong problem-solving skills required.

 The predicted salary is between 42000 - 77000 £ per year.